 In January of 2020, Particle announced that Mesh networking support in Gen3 devices would be deprecated.
 While this change does not affect the ability of customers to use the Argon and Boron as standalone devices, because the Particle Xenon is a Mesh-only device, it is not possible to use this device with the Particle Device Cloud in a production-supported context.

 It is possible to continue to use your Particle Xenon, either as a standalone device, or in unsupported Particle Mesh networks.
 This document provides information regarding the various contexts in which the Xenon can be used, as well as instructions for provisioning your Xenon for another use, if needed.

-If you wish, you can continue to use your Xenon as a part of a pre-existing Particle Mesh network, provided that your network was provisioned before the end of 2020 and is running as version of Device OS that supports Mesh (i.e. 1.6.x).
+If you wish, you can continue to use your Xenon as a part of a pre-existing Particle Mesh network, provided that your network was provisioned before the end of 2020 and is running as version of Device OS that supports Mesh (i.e. 1.5.x or older).
 Later versions do not support Particle Mesh and do not support the Xenon as a build target.